autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

  - [X] **C.2 Dataset bias**: Have we examined the data for possible sources of bias and taken steps to mitigate or address these biases (e.g., stereotype perpetuation, confirmation bias, imbalanced classes, or omitted confounding variables)?

     *The balance of our demographic variable of interest (gender) is approximately 50/50 male/female, which seems like a reasonably unbiased distribution.
 However, it is biased in the sense that other genders are not measured.*
- - [ ] **C.3 Honest representation**: Are our visualizations, summary statistics, and reports designed to honestly represent the underlying data?
+ - [X] **C.3 Honest representation**: Are our visualizations, summary statistics, and reports designed to honestly represent the underlying data?

+    _We have designed these honestly to the best of our ability.
+We also conducted user testing on our visualizations to understand how people might interpret our visuals.
+The process and outcome for these tests can be found **HERE -- LINK**.
+However, this does not mean that all of our research output is well represented.
+If you think that we can improve, email us at team-influencers@googlegroups.com._
- - [ ] **C.4 Privacy in analysis**: Have we ensured that data with PII are not used or displayed unless necessary for the analysis?
+ - [X] **C.4 Privacy in analysis**: Have we ensured that data with PII are not used or displayed unless necessary for the analysis?

+    _We are not using variables that might be considered PII (see limit PII exposure section above)._
  - [X] **C.5 Auditability**: Is the process of generating the analysis well documented and reproducible if we discover issues in the future?

    _We are making our source data and code base available via a Github repository.
 Our first task in this project was to improve the readability and doucmentation of the code we are building from (available **HERE**; a prior version of the code is available [here](https://github.com/geopanag/IMINFECTOR))._